Improve your team's experience at work - help them gain more enjoyment from the vital work they're doing, and improve team members' wellbeing.

 - share ideas with other teams and provide feedback on what has worked and what hasn't

 - access data, reports and guidance on implementing new approaches.

-The collaborative will be supported by our national improvement lead, Dr Amar Shah, our director of the NCCMH Tom Ayers, our CCQI director Peter Thompson and the team of QI coaches who have supported the work on restrictive practice and sexual safety.
+The collaborative - which will be supported by our national improvement lead, Dr Amar Shah, our director of the NCCMH Tom Ayers, our CCQI director Peter Thompson and an experienced team of QI Coaches - will begin in July 2021.

 Each team that joins the collaborative will be allocated a skilled and experienced QI coach who will work with the team to test ideas to improve joy and wellbeing, collect data to understand the impact of changes and help them to overcome barriers in their work.

 There will be a two-month lead in time where teams on the collaborative will be supported to ensure that they are set up to do the work, and then 10 months support by a QI coach to test ideas and embed changes.
 All the teams on the collaborative will connect virtually six times over the course of the collaborative in learning sessions designed to share ideas and take inspiration from each other.
 If circumstances allow us to bring back large meetings in-person, we may switch to a combination of in-person and virtual learning sessions.

 The wellbeing of the workforce is a core concern for all trusts and boards.
 This improvement collaborative offers an opportunity for teams to implement proven strategies to improve wellbeing and joy in work, learn from other teams across the country and to make sustained and measurable changes.

 The work is done at a team level, and you can put forward as many teams as you would like and from any setting to the collaborative.
 We have also seen from previous collaboratives that organisations have been able to capitalise on the work of participating teams to spread innovation across their services.

 The exact time and resource required varies from team to team, but an estimation of the time commitment has been included below: